Do You Want To Lose Fat?

 First, decrease your caloric intake through your nutrition.

 Then, increase your caloric expenditure through your training.

 - About 1 in 4 youth get enough aerobic physical activity.
 A BMI calculator is a quick and easy way to assess your child’s health.

 - Only one-half of adults get enough aerobic physical activity.
 Calculating your Vo2 Max is one way you can assess your aerobic fitness.

-- According to the U.S. Department of Health & Human Services, Physical Activity Guidelines for adults recommends at least 150 minutes of moderate intensity activity or 75 minutes of high intensity activity, or a combination of both, plus 2 days of weight training per week.
+- According to the U.S. Department of Health & Human Services, Physical Activity Guidelines for adults recommends at least 150 minutes of moderate-intensity activity or 75 minutes of high-intensity exercise, or a combination of both, plus two days of weight training per week.

 Finally, increase your caloric expenditure by moving more throughout your day.